top of page

 How we started

-We have enjoyed living with bees since 2011, after becoming captivated by these incredible insects when training with the Oxfordshire Beekeepers Association (OKBA) at the Marlborough School Apiary in Woodstock.
+We have enjoyed living with bees since 2011, after becoming captivated by these incredible insects when training with the Oxfordshire Beekeepers Association (OBKA) at the Marlborough School Apiary in Woodstock.
 We have never looked back!
 The bees are a constant source of fascination, and we continually learn from them.

 Learning from the bees